 Making a kale salad is a hands-on operation.
-Kale is very fibrous, the easiest way to break down its fibrous leaves is to massage it!
+Kale is very fibrous and the easiest way to break down it’s tough leaves is to massage it… so relatable, right?
 Don’t be afraid to really get in there and work the dressing into the kale leaves with your hands.
-Trust me it will taste so much better than if you try to do it any other way.
+Kale thats been well massaged is tender and much more pleasant to eat.

 For salads, I prefer Tuscan kale, also known as lacinato or dinosaur kale.
 It’s hearty rippled leaves are great for holding onto salad dressing.
 Just make sure you really massage the dressing into the kale to break down its fibrous texture and always remove the stem.